Sultana-akther20/project-quiz/README.md

 ## User Stories
 ### User

 1. As a newcomers, I want to know about uk generelly, so I won't stuck with basic things that I don't know about uk.
 2. As a immigrants, I want to pass my life in the uk test, so I can get my uk settlement visa and british passport.
 3. As a foreigners, I want to get a general knowledge about uk and other countries, so I can extend my knowledge.
+4. As a next generation, I want to know about the history of the uk, so I will gain some knowledge about history of uk.

 ### From Us
 1. As a wesite developer, my plan is to help user's to get some idea's about uk, so they can have some knowledge.
 2. As a developer, I want user to get access quickly for the quiz and would not struggle how to to go to the quiz page and play, I have put a instruction box, so they can click on the box and find the information about quiz and everything.